foo-baar/mongoChatApp/README.md

 ## Future Enhancements

-- Allow login with Twiiter\Facebook account (using Passport Strategy)
+- Allow login with Twitter\Facebook account (using Passport Strategy)
 - A quick peek of user profile.
 - Storing conversations in MongoDb.
 - All media files sharing between user.